memmaker/vigilo-confido/readme.txt

 Elite level training requires: At least rank captain and the fourth "Combat Experience" decoration.

+=== Tiers ===
+Weapons and armors all follow the three Tier concept.

+T1 is available from the start.
+T2 depends on alien alloys.
+T3 depends on Elerium-115.

+Armor & Weapon Tiers
+T1 - Kevlar Armor   & Conventional Weapons
+T2 - Predator Armor & Laser Weapons
+T3 - Warden Armor   & Plasma Weapons

+=== Additional Vanilla Balancing ===

+ - Laser Weapons not reasearchable from the start
+ - Blaster Launcher not that readily available
+ - Laser weapons need recharging

 Required: Presumably OXCE 6.4

 == CREDITS ==

+DISCLAIMER:
+I tried my best to track down the creators of all the assets I borrowed from other mods.
+Since I am only human, I might have made some mistakes.
+So if you find something that is credited falsely, has missing credits or have problems with the inclusion of your creation in this mod, then please contact me. (memmaker on the OpenXcom discord.)

-Laser & Plasma Weapons from Xeno Operations by J.P.
-Beaubien, recolored versions by The Martian Alloy Sword by Civilian
+Laser & Plasma Weapon Sprites from Xeno Operations by J.P.
+Beaubien aka XOPs, recolored versions by The Martian and me Alloy Sword Sprites by Civilian
-Grenade Launcher by Sporb
+Grenade Launcher Sprites by Sporb
-Sniper Rifle by ???
+Sniper Rifle Sprites by ???
-Plasma Sword by ???
+Plasma Sword Sprites by ???
-Shotgun by Warboy1982
+Shotgun Sprites by Dioxine, efrenespartano
-Minigun Light by Wicked Wirtz
+Minigun Light Sprites by Wicked Wirtz

+Special Thanks to:
+Meridian for his fork, his merging of my PRs and his constant support Yankes for his script engine which made most of this possible and of course his support

+All the great modders of the OXC/OXCE community who have a great spirit and create new gameplay experiences for us all to enjoy.
+You rock!